useNamingConvention

 Naming conventions

-Section titled Naming conventionsAll names can be prefixed and suffixed by underscores _
+Section titled Naming conventionsAll names can be prefixed and suffixed by underscores _ and dollar signs $.

 Variable and parameter names

-Section titled Variable and parameter namesAll variables and function parameters are in camelCase
+Section titled Variable and parameter namesAll variables and function parameters are in camelCase or PascalCase.

-Catch parameters are in camelCase
+Catch parameters are in camelCase.

-Additionally, global variables declared as const
+Additionally, global variables declared as const or var may be in CONSTANT_CASE.

 Global variables are declared at module or script level.

-Variables declared in a TypeScript namespace
+Variables declared in a TypeScript namespace are also considered global.

-code-block.js:1:5 lint/style/useNamingConvention FIXABLE ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
+let a_value = 0;code-block.js:1:5 lint/style/useNamingConvention FIXABLE ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

 ⚠ This let name should be in camelCase or PascalCase.